oracle-livelabs/apex/bootcamp_crm/2-create-data-model-using-ai/2-create-data-model-using-ai.md

 ## Introduction

-In this lab, you learn how to create a data model using Generative AI.
-Ensure you have a secure key for accessing OpenAI.
-You will then use Generative AI to create a data model that includes CRM accounts, leads, contacts, opportunities and activities.
+In this lab, you will learn how to create a complete data model using Generative AI in Oracle APEX.
+You will leverage the configured OpenAI service to generate a CRM data model that includes Accounts, Leads, Contacts, Opportunities, and Activities.

+Instead of writing SQL manually, you will use natural language prompts to generate database objects, refine them, and add sample data using the APEX Assistant.

 Estimated Time: 10 minutes